 “Are even we nobles not to speak of the kings, my lady?” asked Calan.

 “Did not your uncle tell you that it is forbidden to speak that word?”

-“My father,” Calan replied, “said we needed to know about the never-ending battles in the time before our Great Lord and Guide brought peace to the land.
-He had said that the kings once ruled what they called, king-doms.”
+“My father,” Calan replied, “told us about the never-ending battles in the days before our Great Lord and Guide brought peace to the land.
+The kings, he said, once ruled king-doms.”
 He spoke that last word as if it were two.
 “Our Great Lord and Guide rallied the people behind his banner so that we might live as one without war.”

-“My grandfather told me,” said Árath, looking at Lord Bródwan, “that after beheading a man for speaking the forbidden word, the Dark Sorcerer gave that title to his favorites so they could oppress the people—and that if we speak the word, it is as if we call for his return.”
+“My grandfather told me,” Árath added with an eye to the old lady, “that the Dark Sorcerer gave that title to his favorites so they could oppress the people—and that if we speak the word, it is as if we call for his return.”